nlarusstone/corels-test/paper/feedback.md

 ## p3

-pp1: we have a sentence "Figure 1 illustrates a rule list." -- Could we just use (Fig 1.) after the previous sentence (or is that just for bio papers).
+~~pp1: we have a sentence "Figure 1 illustrates a rule list." -- Could we just use (Fig 1.) after the previous sentence (or is that just for bio papers).~~

+*We could but I tend to go with the more verbose style.*

 The paragraph on capturing data: "Now let d_p be an ordered list of antecedents..." is fairly confusing, even for me

+*I agree!
+Any suggestions?*

-Should the paragraph right before 3.2 be there?
-Seems a little out of place.
+~~Should the paragraph right before 3.2 be there?
+Seems a little out of place.~~

+*Less awkward, I hope: "Finally, we note that our approach leverages pre-mined rules, following the methodology taken by~\citet{LethamRuMcMa15} and~\citet{YangRuSe16}.
+One of the results we prove later implies a constraint that can be used as a filter during rule mining -- they must have at least some minimum support given by the lower bound in Theorem~\ref{thm:min-capture}."*

 ## p4
 The description of Algorithm 1 says "Branch-and-bound" but we used "Branch-and-cut" earlier

+*Indeed, and we mention branch-and-bound more than once.
+I asked Cynthia at some point if we can say branch-and-bound and it's fine (just not something we wanted to emphasize, e.g., in the title).
+I could imagine only using "branch-and-bound"...*

 ~~The footnote mentions a long version of this report without saying where it is~~